Sen. Graham Urges Trump: Back Biden's Saudi Deal

 The ambitious agreement could possibly be a U.S.-Saudi defense treaty, a proposition requiring the backing of a two-thirds majority in the Senate.

-But many Democratic senators remains skeptical of endorsing the deal due to concerns surrounding Saudi Crown Prince Mohammed and Israeli Prime Minister Benjamin Netanyahu.
+But many Democratic senators remains skeptical of endorsing the deal due to concerns surrounding Saudi Crown Prince Mohammed bin Salman and Israeli Prime Minister Benjamin Netanyahu.

 Concerns over human rights, the conflict in Yemen, and influence on U.S. foreign policy were voiced by Sen. Bob Menendez of New Jersey and Sen. Chris Murphy of Connecticut, according to CT Insider.